 3. Use Elite or Airline Credit Cards.

 You can get travel rewards by signing up for credit cards, especially the elite travel cards which offer some highly lucrative deals.
 Cards such as American Express Gold, Platinum, and SPG offer anywhere between 25,000 to 50,000 points in sign up bonuses once you fulfil their minimum spend requirement; this is one of the best avenues to travel for free (or almost) through points redemption.
 Airlines like Alaska, Delta and United also use co-branded cards for a seamless transfer of points between different reward programs as well as the enjoyment of additional perks like priority check in and free checked bags.
+Also you can spend your points in home remodeling, check here the best contractors you can get.

 4. By Upgrading at Check-In.